-Of those Councils which recorded an increase in rural population, only Lismore believed that a significant portion of this increase could be attributed to MO developments, and that MOs have been more successful than other forms of rural settlement in creating this population increase.
-It should be noted, however, that other forms of rural residential had been restricted by provisions within Lismore's LEP.
+Of those Councils which recorded an increase in rural population, only Lismore believed that a significant portion of this increase could be attributed to MO developments, and that MOs have been more successful than other forms of rural settlement in creating this population increase.)
+It should be noted, however, that other forms of rural residential had been restricted by provisions within Lismore's Not referred to in conclusion LEP.

-2.5 SEPP 15 Minimum Allotment Size (Q8)
+SEPP 15 Minimum Allotment Size (Q8) 2.5

 Sixteen Councils felt that the existing minimum allotment size of 10 ha was appropriate for MOs.
 The remainder of respondents indicated that the minimum lot size should relate more specifically to the provisions in Councils' planning instruments which relate to minimum rural subdivision lot sizes and the minimum lot required for the construction of a rural dwelling.
 It was felt that this discrepancy created a loophole in a number of planning schemes across the state.
-The main standards put forward on the basis of existing LEP provisions were 100 and 40 ha.
+The main standards put forward on the basis of existing LEP provisions were 100 Ab cirdie of low many Corneils 3 ep and 40 ha.

 Other comments included:

 - majority of MOs have only been proposed on poor agricultural land in outlying areas where services are poor, therefore a larger lot area is required.
 (Kempsey); - 40 ha is the minimum commercial area required by the Department of Agriculture for agriculture activity.
 Anything less can not be agriculturally sustainable.
-(Nambucca); - the current standard establishes defacto rural residential areas of subdivisions without the same demand for servicing.
+(Nambucca): - the current standard establishes defacto rural residential areas of subdivisions without the same demand for servicing.
 (Shoalhaven City); and - Lot size is dependant on site constraints and the proposed density of dwellings (Byron).

-2.6 SEPP 15 Density Standards (Q9)
+2.6 SEPP 15 Density Standards (O9)